S-01854

 Plain Language

-Corporations that terminate or substantially reduce hours for a threshold number of employees due to AI, algorithms, robotic hardware, or automation face a 2% surcharge on their business income base.
-The threshold scales with employer size — from 25 employees for employers with 100–250 employees up to 250 employees for employers with 1,001+ employees.
-The surcharge is reported and paid annually.
-Three categories of corporations may apply for a waiver: those experiencing labor shortages, agricultural businesses requiring automation, and small businesses that need AI to remain economically viable.
-The Department of Labor must annually report to the legislature on all waivers granted and the justification for each.
-This surcharge takes effect January 1, 2026.
+Corporations that terminate or substantially reduce hours of a threshold number of employees due to AI or automation face a 2% surcharge on their business income base.
+The threshold scales with employer size — from 25 employees for employers with 100–250 workers, up to 250 employees for employers with over 1,000 workers.
+The surcharge must be reported and paid annually to the Tax Commissioner.
+Waivers are available for businesses experiencing labor shortages, agricultural businesses, and small businesses that need AI to remain viable.
+The Department of Labor must annually report to the legislature on waivers granted.
+This is a tax/fiscal provision rather than an AI compliance obligation.

 Statutory Text